costavale/BlueCarbon/README.md

 <img src="vignettes/core-table.png" alt="core-table" width="600"/>

 In particular, for each core **Core_ID** the following information need to be provided
-1. sampler_length, total lenght of the sampler
+1. sampler_length, total length of the sampler
 2. internal_distance, distance between sampler top and core surface
 3. external_distance, distance between sampler top and sediment surface